 4. The receiving MC service client 1 sends the ad hoc group emergency alert response to the MC service server to acknowledge the ad hoc group emergency alert.

-5. The authorized user on MC service client 2 is notified with the total list of MC service IDs of those MC service users who belong to the ad hoc group including the newly added MC service client 1, and a separate list of MC service IDs of MC service users who belong to the ad hoc group that have not acknowledged the ad hoc group emergency alert.
+5. The authorized user on MC service client 2 is notified with the total list of MC service IDs of those MC service users who belong to the ad hoc group including the newly added MC service client 1, and a separate list of MC service IDs of MC service users who belong to the ad hoc group that have not acknowledged the ad hoc group emergency alert, and the call resulting criteria.

 6. If there is an ongoing ad hoc group emergency communication ongoing, the MC service server adds the MC service client to the list of ad hoc group emergency communication participants according to 3GPP TS 23.379 [16], 3GPP TS 23.281 [12] or 3GPP TS 23.282 [13].